vhs/vhs-pcbs/usb-isolator/README.md

 You may be able to get a sample of the ADUM3160BRWZ from Analog Devices.

-Ths parts list is below, if someone can supply the part numbers for a common supplier that would be appreciated.
-I don't want to suggest them without ordering the actual parts and verifying fit.
+The parts list is below, thanks to Mike for supplying the connector part numbers, the rest should be fairly easy to determine.

 | Qty | Value | Device | Parts | Description | Digikey |
 | --- | ----- | ------ | ----- | ----------- | ------- |